Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 - Under the Ad behaviour table, you will find page-level ad figures reported under “Anchor/overlays” and “Vignettes” labels.

 (Adsense TOS doesn’t allow displaying/sharing the figures from this report)

-The easiest way to get on the performance reports page (while this feature is still in beta) is by using the link on the Page-level ads configuration page under My ads tab.
+The easiest way to get on the performance reports page (while this feature is still in beta) is by using the link on the Page-level ads configuration page under the My ads tab.